How the AP-GfK poll was conductedOctober 9, 2013 @ 7:52 pm

-As is done routinely in surveys, results were weighted, or adjusted, to ensure that responses accurately reflect the population's makeup by factors such as age, sex, education and race.
-In addition, the weighting took into account patterns of phone use _ landline only, cell only and both types _ by region.
+As is done routinely in surveys, results were weighted, or adjusted, to ensure that responses accurately reflect the population's makeup by factors such as age, sex, race, education and phone usage.

 There are other sources of potential error in polls, including the wording and order of questions.

 The questions and results are available at http://surveys.ap.org